 Know that talking about sex is not the same as giving permission to have sex.
 Having “the talk” helps your child make the right decisions on her own and is better than lecturing about all the “don’ts.”

 If you’re really not comfortable talking to your teen about sex, find another adult who is.
 Your pediatrician or an adolescent specialist can help.

-If you would like information or book suggestions on sexuality, sexual development or sexual identity, or more tips on how to have “the talk” sent to you via email or mail, contact the Family Resource Center at St. Louis Children’s Hospital.
+If you would like information or book suggestions on sexuality, sexual development or sexual identity, or more tips on how to have “the talk” sent to you via email or mail, contact the Center for Families Resource Library at St. Louis Children’s Hospital.